Skip to main content

 Additional Information and Ideas

-Asking questions like, 'What might make this worry feel smaller?' or 'What steps can we take today to move closer to this dream?' encourages the child to actively engage and deepens your connection with them.
+If you are working with a particular child over an extended period, consider creating a dedicated '3-House Notebook' to record reflections and track progress over time.
+This tool also provides meaningful opportunities for reflective conversations.
+Asking questions like, 'What might make this worry feel smaller?' or 'What steps can we take today to move closer to this dream?' encourages the child to engage actively and deepens your connection with them.

-Make it a habit to revisit the 3-House Assessment regularly, allowing the child to reflect on what has changed, celebrate progress, and address any new worries or dreams.
-Over time, this practice strengthens the child’s sense of growth and achievement.
+If the child prefers, you can use stickers or drawings instead of writing.
+Before concluding the activity, review what has been discussed.
+Make it a habit to revisit the 3-House Assessment regularly, allowing the child to reflect on changes, celebrate progress, and address new worries or dreams.

-You can add a section under the houses for your own notes and observations.
-This could be used as a reflective tool where you go over what went well and plan for future sessions.
+Over time, this practice helps the child develop a sense of growth and achievement.
+You can allow children to cross out worries as they disappear and tick off goals as they are achieved.
+Additionally, you can include a section under the houses for your own notes and observations.
+This can serve as a reflective tool to review what went well and plan for future sessions.